Why do some children become stunted and absorb calcium poorly?

 How to provide sufficient calcium to children?

-Changing eating habits is the simplest way to replenish lost calcium in your body.
-Specifically, calcium can be taken into children's bodies by daily meals with some foods such as seafood including shrimps, crabs, oysters, fishes and so on; vegetables including lettuce, cabbage, kale, celery, beans and so on.
-Furthermore, in order to stimulate the development of the skeletal system, children need to be provided calcium from milk and dairy products such as yogurt, butter, cheese, etc. Vitamin K in vegetables is also considered a factor forming osteocalcin, which helps accumulate calcium into the bones.
+Changing eating habits is the simplest way to replenish calcium in your body.
+In particular, children's bodies easily take calcium from daily meals with some foods such as seafood including shrimps, crabs, oysters, fishes and so on; vegetables including lettuce, cabbage, kale, celery, beans, etc. Furthermore, in order to stimulate the development of the skeletal system, children need to be provided calcium from milk and dairy products such as yogurt, butter, cheese, etc. Vitamin K in vegetables is also considered a factor forming osteocalcin, which helps accumulate calcium into the bones.

 However, prolonged improper calcium supplementation can lead to "retrograde effect", cause kidney stones, calcify the arteries, etc. When calcium is overloaded, children often suffer from thirst, frequent urination, nausea and arrhythmia.
 If children encounter such symptoms, parents should stop the calcium supplementation and take them to the hospital for timely treatment.